-Parker, who is now the sole driving force behind Tame Impala, has taken his role as a multi-instrumentalist to new heights, detailed in the new video how bands such as The Flaming Lips and Portishead had a direct impact on his own work, pointing out specific sections which made it onto his own records.
+Parker, who is now the sole driving force behind Tame Impala, has taken his role as a multi-instrumentalist to new heights, detailed how bands such as The Flaming Lips and Portishead had a direct impact on his own work, pointing out specific sections which made it onto his own records.

 “People say he hit like a bricklayer but I don’t think that’s actually true, I think there is a lot more a delicate way that he played,” he added, before detailing Bonham’s pioneering style further.

 With the likes of Portishead, The Flaming Lips, Beck and more, see the full list and video below.

 Kevin Parker’s favourite drum sounds: